-As your puppy grows, they will pass through several distinct stages of development.
+As your puppy grows, they will pass through several different stages of puppy development.

-When looking at the following stages, keep in mind that the time-frames are generalizations and your puppy may progress more quickly or slowly.
+When looking at the following puppy growth stages, keep in mind that the puppy development timeline are generalizations and your puppy may progress more quickly or slowly in their life stages.

 Contents & Quick Navigation

 - The Stages of Puppy Growth and Development Month by Month

 - 1. The Neonatal Stage (0 to 2 weeks)

 - 2. The Transitional Stage (2 to 4 weeks)

 - 3. Period of Awakening of Senses (3 to 4 weeks)